Rilmxp/Veggie-Menu/README.md

 min-width: 360px;

+searchbar: if no input: don't show recipes, prompt for input if recipes shown, remove previous error message.

 ## Homepage

 nav with name (VEGGIE MENU) on the left and login on the right.
 Name if logged-in